OctopusDeploy/docs/docs/deploying-applications/certificates/tomcat-certificate-import.md

 ### Tomcat SNI Options

-Server Name Indication (SNI) is supported by Tomcat 8.5 and above to provide a way to map a certificate to the hostname of the request.
-In this way a single Tomcat instance can be configured with multiple certificates.
+Server Name Indication (SNI) is supported by Tomcat 8.5 and above to map a certificate to the hostname of the request.
+In this way a single Tomcat instance can be configured with multiple certificates on a single port.

 The `Certificate SNI hostname` field defines the hostname that the deployed certificate will map to.
 If left blank, this value is assumed to be `_default_`, which is the default value for the `defaultSSLHostConfigName` attribute on the `<Connector>` element.

-When set to a hostname like `example.org`, the certificate being deployed with be used to secure requests to URLs like `https://example.org`.
+For example, When set to the hostname `example.org`, the certificate being deployed with be used to secure requests to URLs like `https://example.org`.

 :::hint
 Defining the `Certificate SNI hostname` field will result in an error when deploying to Tomcat 8 and below.
 :::

-The `Make this the default certificate` field can be checked to indicate that the certificate being deployed will be used for any request to a hostname that does not have a certificate specifically mapped to it.
+The `Default Certificate` field can be used to indicate if the certificate being deployed will be the default one for the connector.
+By selecting `Make this the default certificate`, this certificate will be used for any request to a hostname that does not have a certificate specifically mapped to it.
+Selecting `Leave this certificate's default status unchanged` will leave the existing default hostname unchanged.

 :::hint
 There must always be a default certificate.
-If the certificate being deployed is the only certificate available to the connector, it will be made the default even if `Make this the default certificate` is not checked.
+If the certificate being deployed is the only certificate available to the connector, it will be made the default even if `Make this the default certificate` is not selected.

-For this reason the `Make this the default certificate` field only has an effect when there are two or more certificates available to the connector.
 :::

 ### Tomcat Certificate Options

 A number of optional settings around how the certificate is created are defined in `Tomcat Certificate Options` section.
 These options differ depending on the SSL implementation that was selected.

 The JSEE SSL implementations of BIO, NIO and NIO2 rely on a Java keystore file.
-The APR implementation uses PEM files for the certificate and private key.
+The APR implementation uses a certificate and a PEM file for the private key.

 #### Java Keystore Options

 When no `Private Key Password` is defined, the Java keystore will have the default password of `changeit`.
-This is the default password used by Tomcat.
-If a password is defined then that password will be used to secure the Java keystore.
+This is the default password specified by Tomcat.
+If a password is defined then that password will be used to secure the Java keystore and included in the Tomcat configuration.

 The `Keystore Filename` field can be used to define the location of the certificate created as part of the step.
-If left blank, the keystore file will be created in the `CATALINA_BASE/conf` directory, and the filename will be based on the certificate subject.
+If left blank, the keystore file will be created with a unique filename in the `CATALINA_BASE/conf` directory, and the filename will be based on the certificate subject.
 If specified, a keystore will be created at the specified location, overwriting any existing file.
+Any value entered for the filename must be an absolute path.

 The `Keystore Alias` field defines the alias under which the certificate will be saved.
 If not defined, it will default to the alias of `octopus`.

-#### PEM File Options
+#### Certificate and PEM File Options

 When no password is defined, PEM files used by the `APR` SSL implementation remain unencrypted, with a key file starting with `-----BEGIN RSA PRIVATE KEY-----`.
-When a password is defined, the key file is encrypted, and starts with `-----BEGIN ENCRYPTED PRIVATE KEY-----`.
+When a password is defined, the key file is encrypted, starts with `-----BEGIN ENCRYPTED PRIVATE KEY-----`, and the password is included in the Tomcat configuration file.

 The `Private Key Filename` field is used to define the location of the private key PEM file.
-If left blank, the private key file will be created in the `CATALINA_BASE/conf` directory, and the filename will be based on the certificate subject.
+If left blank, the private key file will be created with a unique filename in the `CATALINA_BASE/conf` directory, and the filename will be based on the certificate subject.
 If specified, a private key file will be created at the specified location, overwriting any existing file.
+Any value entered for the filename must be an absolute path.

 The `Public Key Filename` field is used to define the location of the public certificate.
-If left blank, the private certificate file will be created in the `CATALINA_BASE/conf` directory, and the filename will be based on the certificate subject.
-If specified, a certificate will be created at the specified location, overwriting any existing file.
+If left blank, the private certificate file will be created with a unique filename in the `CATALINA_BASE/conf` directory, and the filename will be based on the certificate subject.
+If specified, a certificate file will be created at the specified location, overwriting any existing file.
+Any value entered for the filename must be an absolute path.